 In a STEMI, the mismatch between myocardial oxygen demand and delivery is almost always caused by total occlusion of a coronary artery from atherosclerotic plaque rupture and subsequent thrombus formation.
 The severity is dependent on the size, location, and duration of the occlusion.

-In NSTEMIs however, there are more varied causes of mismatch including partial coronary artery obstruction from a ruptured plaque (most common), partial occlusion from a stable plaque, coronary artery vasospasm (Printzmal’s angina) or coronary arteritis.
+In NSTEMIs however, there are more varied causes of mismatch including partial coronary artery obstruction from a ruptured plaque (most common), partial occlusion from a stable plaque, coronary artery vasospasm (Prinzmetal’s angina) or coronary arteritis.

 In these situations, revascularisation strategies are unnecessary and the underlying cause should be addressed.
-These are known as ‘type 2’ myocardial functions and often do not present with chest pain, their classification as NSTEMIs is controversial.
+These are known as ‘type 2’ myocardial infarctions and often do not present with chest pain, their classification as NSTEMIs is controversial.